Housing Benefit Information for Landlords

 If your tenant is claiming benefit

-Your tenant may ask you to complete a Landlord Declaration Form.pdf [pdf] 544KB to help with their claim.
+Your tenant may ask you to complete a Landlord Declaration Form.

 Unless you are receiving the payments, the details of the claim are confidential.
-If benefit is being paid directly to you, we are able to tell you:
+If benefit is being paid directly to you, we can only tell you:

 - The weekly entitlement